Food Act 1984

-The Food Act 1984 is an act of the Parliament of the United Kingdom relating to food and markets law.
+The Food Act 1984 (c.
+30) is an act of the Parliament of the United Kingdom relating to food and markets law.
 The act consolidates several earlier acts and also enables ministers to pass regulations without further legislation.
 The Food Act brought additional protection for the consumer from foods harmful to human health, which had previously relied on Victorian era definitions.
 It also specified the relationship between the government and the recently privatised British Sugar and permitted local authorities to establish cold storage facilities.
 Much of the act was replaced by the Food Safety Act 1990 but part III, granting powers to local authorities to regulate markets, remains in force.

 Description

 The Food Act 1984 was passed by the Houses of Parliament in 1984, during Conservative Party leader Margaret Thatcher's second term in office as prime minister.
-It received Royal Assent on 26 June 1984.
+It received royal assent on 26 June 1984.

 The Food Act 1984 was a consolidating act, bringing together existing powers into a single act without significant change.
 Acts consolidated included the Foods and Drugs Acts from 1955 to 1982, the Sugar Act 1956, the Food and Drugs (Milk) Act 1970 and parts of the European Communities Act 1972, the Local Government Act 1972 and the Local Government (Miscellaneous Provisions) Act 1982.
 Much of the legislation consolidated had not been substantially updated since 1938.
 It is also an enabling act, allowing ministers of health and of agriculture to introduce further regulations and codes of practice in the future without additional primary legislation.

 The act has seven parts.
 Part I covers food in general, part II dairy products, part III the regulation of markets, part IV the sale of food by hawkers, part V the sugar beet industry and cold storage, part VI dealt with administrative matters and legal measures and part VII dealt with miscellaneous matters, including allowing ministers to make regulations to accord with European Community provisions.
 The act has been described by food law writer Stephen J. Fallows as "the corner-stone of the system of food legislation operating in Britain".